Skip to content

 PUT /v1/mfa/challenges/signatures/{id}

-After successful binding, you can add more keys (restricted or unrestricted) to the same device.
-This is useful if you want to separate keys for different permission levels.
+After successful binding (via either method), you can add more keys to the device.
+This is useful if you want to separate keys for different permission levels (e.g., Restricted vs. Unrestricted).

 POST Add new key to device